bbc/elixir-fp-exercises/elixir-in-action/exercises/ch_1_and_2.md

 31. What's the difference between binary strings and character lists?
 32. What does a function class function mean and could you provide an example?
 33. Can you write a longhand function and its shorthand counterpart using the capture operator
+34. Give an example of where keyword lists are prevalently used?